openshift/sippy/DEVELOPMENT.md

 ### From TestGrid

 Fetch data from TestGrid, and load it into the db.
 This process can take some time for recent OpenShift releases with substantial number of jobs.
 Using older releases like 4.7 can be fetched and loaded in just a couple minutes.

 TestGrid data is loaded into the database in two steps.
 It is first downloaded and stored in a local data directory, and then loaded into the DB.

-To download TestGrid ata:
+To download TestGrid data:

 ```bash
 ./sippy --local-data /opt/sippy-testdata \